 I’m always intrigued by my friends who use phrases like ‘friends back home’, or feel an obligation to a particular place.
 I wouldn’t know how to miss that because I’ve never had it.
 In fact, what with the high turnover rate of people in my childhood, I wouldn’t say I’ve got any close friends I’ve known for more than 5 years.
 There is no local pub, or neighbourhood, or family friend I’ve known forever.
 My friendships are based on depth of connection, which has nothing to do with longevity.

 I find this freeing, not limiting.
 Not feeling like I belong to one place means I’m happy to drift and throw the anchor down anywhere.
 It’ll never be quite the same as the ‘home home’ some people have, but it’s different in a good way that works for me.
 I’m reminded of the song lyric from ‘Places’: “I can go anywhere, anywhere is home.
 I can go anywhere, and never feel alone.”

 Cultural identity crises can result in feelings of exile and confusion.
 But rather than seeing yourself as not belonging somewhere, why not see yourself as part of everywhere?
 I think this is true and helpful not just for those of mixed backgrounds but humanity as a whole.
-A shift in perspective may be all it takes to transform a sense of exile into a sense of wider belonging .
-I’ve had positive and negative experiences like everyone else, and I can’t quarantine them from each other because they’re all part of my lived experience; I wouldn’t be the person I am today without them.
+A shift in perspective may be all it takes to transform a sense of exile into a sense of wider belonging.
+I’ve had positive and negative experiences like everyone else, and I can’t quarantine them from each other because they’re all part of who I am today.
 I know that while heritage can be an integral part of identity overall, it’s never the whole thing, just one aspect.
 Identity is a big, juicy, colourful, multi-faceted thing, and it’s cool to remember it’s that way for everyone.